azerata/PIB/README.md

 ## /viterbi:
-Contains implementations of the viterbi algorithm currently includes c implementation, using python to handle input/output data for comparison with the upcoming code generation implementation.
+Contains implementations of the viterbi algorithm currently includes c implementation, using python to handle input/output data, for comparison with the upcoming code generation implementation.